 You are welcome to add any further details but please do not include any information that could potentially be used to identify individuals, including name, date of birth, or address.
 Any such information must be sent securely or provided over the phone.
-Fields marked with a star are always required
+Fields marked with a star\ are always required

 Basic Information

 Date

 Name of educational setting

 Your main reason for contacting the local HPT For information □

-SEND school □
+SEND school

-Large number of cases in setting reaching threshold
+Large number of cases in setting reaching threshold □

 Specific query- please specify

 What question/s would you like us to answer?

 Have you contacted the local HPT before?
 If so, please give your reference number (HPZone reference)

-Type of educational setting Early years / nursery

-(please mark all that apply) Primary school
+Type of educational setting (please mark all that apply) Early years / nursery Primary school

-• Secondary school SEND school
+Secondary school SEND school

 Further education college

 Boarding school

 Address

 Post code

 Total number of staff in

 school

+SCHOOL

 Total number of students in

 School

 Contact details

-Main contact person - name

-Main contact person - role

-Contact telephone

-number (if including a

-mobile number please let us

-know what times are ok to

-call, as we work past the end

-of the school day)

-Email address for our reply

-Other point of contact and

-contact details

-Situation information
+Main contact person - name Main contact person - role Contact telephone number (if including a mobile number please let us know what times are ok to call, as we work past the end of the school day) Email address for our reply Other point of contact and contact details Situation information Total number of students with a positive test result in the previous 14 days For boarding schools only: Please specify case numbers for boarding and/or day pupils No. of cases in boarding pupils No. of cases in in day pupils Which years/classes are these students in?
+Please let us know how many confirmed Cases in each.
+How many households are affected?
+(Are there any Siblings amongst the confirmed cases) Total number of staff with a positive test result in the previous 14 days Staff and children identif fied as close contacts and advis sed to self-isolate

+Early years settings- How many individual children or bubbles have been excluded?
+For each bubble, please give the approx. number of students and staff excluded

+Primary schools - how

+many bubbles have been

+excluded?
+For each bubble,

-Total number of students
+please give the number of

-with a positive test result in
+students with a Positive test

-the previous 14 days

-For boarding schools only: No. of cases in boarding pupils No. of cases in in day

-Please specify case numbers pupils

-for boarding and/or day pupils

-Which years/classes are

-these students in?
-Please let

-us know how many confirmed

-Cases in each.

-How many households are
+Secondary schools - how

+many students have been

+excluded as contacts?

+Please give this by year if

+several years are affected

+Hospital admissions

+Have any students or staff

+been admitted to hospital?

-affected?
-(Are there any
+Have there been any

-İ l

-Siblings amongst the confirmed cases) Total number of staff with a positive test result in the previous 14 days Staff and children identi fied as close contacts and advised to self-isolate Early years settings- How many individual children or bubbles have been excluded?
-For each bubble, please give the approx. number of students and staff excluded Primary schools - how many bubbles have been excluded?
-For each bubble, please give the number of students with a Positive test Secondary schools - how many students have been excluded as contacts?
-Please give this by year if several years are affected several years are anected Hospital admissions Heye any students or steff - Have any students or staff been admitted to hospital?
-Have there been any admissions to intensive care or deaths?
-Actions taken Have you had any support already from DfE helpline/local public health- please specify Please tell us what actions you have already taken
+admissions to intensive care

+or deaths?

+Actions taken

+Have you had any support

+already from DfE

+helpline/local public health-

+please specify

+Please tell us what actions

+you have already taken